apache/incubator-kie-kogito-examples/serverless-workflow-functions-events-quarkus/README.md

 The [workflow](src/main/resources/onbording.sw.json) will then call a sequence of REST services:

 1. `StoreNewPatient` will store the patient in the internal database for later processing, generating a new ID for they
-2. `AssignDoctorToPatient` service will run a set of [rules](https://docs.jboss.org/kogito/release/latest/html_single/#con-drl-rule-units_drl-rules) to determine which doctor this patient should be assigned based on their symptoms or general characteristics (children always go to Pediatrics, for example)
+2. `AssignDoctorToPatient` will run a set of [rules](https://docs.jboss.org/kogito/release/latest/html_single/#con-drl-rule-units_drl-rules) to determine to which doctor this patient should be assigned, based on their symptoms or general characteristics (children always go to Pediatrics, for example)
-3. `SchedulePatientAppointment` will find a schedule for this patient based on the agenda of the doctor assigned
+3. `SchedulePatientAppointment` will find a time slot for this patient based on the agenda of the assigned doctor

 After executing the workflow, the appointments' data can be fetched using the `/onboarding/schedule/appointment` endpoint.